hyplabs/starkex_wc/wallet/wallet_engineer_guide.md

               event.args);
       event.func_resolve(resp); // return the result

+      ////////////
-      // (c.1) you may run invoke the request right away let approval = await someInterface.promptApproval(event)
+      // (c.2) you may otherwise pass along the event for approval, and then process the request let approval = await someInterface.promptApproval(event)
       if (approval)
       {